richardlford/build-path-prefix-map-spec/spec-main.rst

 ------------

 Here are test vectors for implementations to check their correctness.
+They are also available as part of an executable test suite in `our git repository
+<https://anonscm.debian.org/git/reproducible/standards.git/tree/build-path-prefix-map>`_.
 They are intended for guidance and *not* as a substitute to the above specification.
 In particular, it may be possible to match the behaviour described below exactly but still violate the specification.
-The vectors are also available as part of an executable test suite in `our git repository
-<https://anonscm.debian.org/git/reproducible/standards.git/tree/build-path-prefix-map>`_.

 In the prescriptions below, statements of the form "E maps I to O" mean that when E is set as the value of ``BUILD_PATH_PREFIX_MAP``, then a compliant